kjkoster/stability-preserving-pid-autotuner/readme.md

 For the PID controller, we use [simple_pid](https://simple-pid.readthedocs.io/en/latest/user_guide.html) by [Martin Lundberg](https://github.com/m-lundberg).
 This is a neat little PID controller library for Python.
-We don't use it's `output_limits` property, but implement capping $u(t)$ in code, just so we can see the capped versus uncapped values.
+We don't use its `output_limits` property, but implement capping $u(t)$ in code, just so we can see the capped versus uncapped values.
 This gives a sense of how well the capacity of the plant matches the desired control range.